 MMA’s homecomings are alive with brotherhood and camaraderie.
 Each year features live music on campus, great food, socials, and an event schedule that gives alumni and guests an experience of fond memories and appreciation of the strength of the Academy.

 Feature events include the "FOREver MMA" - the annual Alumni Association Golf and Cornhole Tournaments at Arthur Hills Golf Course; a Sunset Silver Taps ceremony honors MMA alumni, family, and friends who have recently passed away; Colonels athletic events; and more.
 Click here to learn more.

 An annual MMA tradition that honors cadet's paternal figures, Fall Family Weekend allows families to see what life is like at MMA and take part in some of MMA’s most treasured traditions.

-Following the Passing Through Ceremony, the entire corps of cadets parades to Colonels Field for the Battalion Review, where cadets’ fathers and grandfathers will troop the line.
-Senior cadets are brought forward to receive their class rings from family members and faculty.
+At the Passing Through Ceremony, new cadets are recognized for passing all training requirements and the Crucible.
+Families of new cadets participate in the hat pinning ceremony, where cadets receive their coveted hat brass as a symbol of their membership in the corps of cadets.
+Then, the corps parades Colonels Field for the Battalion Review, where cadets’ fathers and grandfathers troop the line.
+Senior cadets come forward to receive their class rings from family members and faculty.

-On Saturday, cadets gather for Senior Review at Colonels Field.
-Senior cadets are awarded their diplomas at the graduation ceremony in the Centennial Gymtorium.
+During the weekend, families enjoy watching their cadets compete in Company Competitive Drills, receive awards, participate in Senior Banquet and more.
+On Saturday, cadets traditionally gather for Senior Review at Colonels Field, and senior cadets receive their diplomas at the graduation ceremony in the Centennial Gymtorium.
 Finally, a Final Formation is held in the front of MMA's campus as one last nod to the graduating class.